 - Best for home: Yeti 3000X Portable Power Station, 2982Wh

-How we picked the best portable power stations
+How we chose the best portable power stations

 I am a keen outdoors person and while sometimes I like to pack light and go completely off-grid, most of the time I want to charge my phone, use my tablet and run a couple of lights.
 A small portable power pack is ideal, but once I started to investigate in greater depth I found capabilities that were beyond my existing knowledge.
 I considered dozens of models on the market, comparing everything from connectivity to power output and portability.

 I selected a range of models to balance performance with portability and value.
 The type and number of outlets also impacts these recommendations.
 Clearly smaller devices may have a limited number of 110V AC connectors, but its important that they are appropriate for the use envisaged.

 Portable power stations need fairly regular charging so I looked at their versatility.
 While all can be charged from a standard household outlet, having other options can be a definite benefit.
 Most portable power packs are very reliable but it’s not always the case.
 I researched feedback from actual buyers to assess which models didn’t come up to expectations.